Ceneka/Ceneka/README.md

 _September 2021 - May 2023 (1 year 9 months)_

-Initially, I was responsible for the entire platform design, development and deployment.
-It consists of real-time Chess games, with spectator mode, tournaments, duels, consumables, shop, internal marketplace, integration with Web3.
+Initially, I was responsible for the entire platform architecture design and software development and deployment.
+It consists of real-time Chess games, with live spectator mode, tournaments, duels, consumables, shop, internal marketplace, integration with Web3.

+I developed the Frontend with React and chess.js, with a 4ms re-render time per move, achieving an excellent and fast gaming experience even on outdated mobile devices.
+I used websocket to connect the client to a stateless server (that can scale automatically) and keep states of the games in a Redis instance.

 I managed all the monitoring and got involved in the feedback from users.
 I also helped on the hiring processes of new developers to join the team, doing some training, delegating and collaborating with them and reviewing their job.

 #### **Freelance Software Engineering at GeekWallet**

 _April 2019 - December 2020 (1 year 8 months)_

 Development of a payment gateway for users in Paraguay, with payments with cell phone credit and creation and maintenance of SDKs for PHP and NodeJS.
-Developed with React, Laravel and MariaDB and deployed on Google Cloud Platform
+I Developed it with React, Laravel and MariaDB and deployed on Google Cloud Platform.

 #### **Full Stack Developer and Owner of Ceneka (ceneka.net)**

 _2015 - Present (8 years)_

 Ceneka is a platform that facilitates the financing of content creator projects from Argentina and other LATAM countries, adding interaction to their creations.
-I developed it in PHP, MySQL, JQuery and Bootstrap on a self managed VPS.
+I developed it in PHP, MySQL, JQuery and Bootstrap on a self managed Linux VPS.
 With more than 80.000 users and more than 2 million USD in donations.

 #### **Lead Programmer at Shoor Games (shoor.itch.io)**